matthieu-vergne/distributed-research/ontology/formalisation.md

 # Ontology Formalisation

 This document aims at giving the basics for understanding the formal notations used in this project.
-We give a short description of the notation, a [second-order logic](https://en.wikipedia.org/wiki/Second-order_logic), and various examples for helping the reader to understand.
+We give a short description of the notation we use, a [second-order logic](https://en.wikipedia.org/wiki/Second-order_logic), and various examples for helping the reader to understand.
 If some points are unclear, wrong, or missing, feel free to create an issue or a pull request.

 ## Concepts